Fanny Neuda

 Fanny Neuda (née Schmiedl, 6 March 1819 in Lomnice – 6 April 1894 in Merano) was a German-language Jewish writer best known for her popular collection of prayers, Stunden der Andacht (1855).

 After marrying Abraham Neuda (1812–1854), she moved to Loštice, where her husband served as rabbi.
-After Abraham Neuda's death in 1854, her book of prayers became widely published.
+After Abraham Neuda's died in 1854, her book of prayers became widely published.

 Family

 Fanny Neuda was born to the family of Rabbi Yehudah Schmiedl (1776–1855).
-Her maternal grandfather, Rabbi Moshe HaKohen Karpeles (1765–1837) and his wife, Titl (née Grünbaum) Karpeles, raised three sons and a daughter, Nechoma Karpeles, Fanny's mother.
+Her maternal grandfather, Rabbi Moshe HaKohen Karpeles (1765–1837), and his wife, Titl (née Grünbaum) Karpeles, raised three sons and a daughter, Nechoma Karpeles, Fanny's mother.
 Nechoma married Rabbi Yehudah Schmiedl, Fanny's father.
-By the time Fanny was two years old, the family had moved to nearby Prostějov, home to her grandfather Moshe, and both a center of Talmudic study and the growing Jewish Enlightenment.
+By the time Fanny was two years old, the family had moved to nearby Prostějov, home to her grandfather Moshe, a center of Talmudic study and the growing Jewish Enlightenment.
 It was there that Fanny's brother Adolf (1821–1913) was born.
-As his father, grandfather, and uncles before him, Adolf became a rabbi, eventually assuming a prominent rabbinical post in Vienna.
+Like his father, grandfather, and uncles before him, Adolf became a rabbi, eventually assuming a prominent rabbinical post in Vienna.

-After marrying Rabbi Abraham Neuda some time in the 1830s, the couple settled in Loštice, Abraham’s hometown in eastern Moravia.
-They had three sons: Moritz (1842), Julius (1845) and Gotthold (1846).
-When Abraham's father Aaron Neuda, the rabbi of Loštice, died in 1834, Abraham was elected by the Jewish community of Loštice to succeed him.
+After marrying Rabbi Abraham Neuda sometime in the 1830s, the couple settled in Loštice, Abraham's hometown in eastern Moravia.
+They had three sons: Moritz (1842), Julius (1845), and Gotthold (1846).
+When Abraham's father, Aaron Neuda, the rabbi of Loštice, died in 1834, he got selected by the Jewish community of Loštice to succeed him.
 His election was opposed, however, by the chief rabbi of Moravia, Nehemiah Trebitsch.
-While Abraham eventually prevailed, he died in 1854 aged forty-two.
-Fanny remained in Loštice with her sons at least until 1857 whereafter she moved to Brno.
+While Abraham eventually prevailed, he died in 1854, aged forty-two.
+Fanny remained in Loštice with her sons until 1857 when she moved to Brno.